etc27/RNAseq-workflow/README.md

 #### Assessing Quality of Sequencing Data using MultiQC
 The main figures I check in the MultiQC analysis are the **Sequence Quality** figures to ensure the quality of the reads and **Alignment Scores** to assess the percentage of reads mapped.
 If the sequence quality looks good and I have at least 80% reads mapped for the sample, then the data are considered OK.

+## 7. Import Gene Counts into RStudio
+After completing the above workflow, I download final_counts.txt from the 5_final_counts folder onto my personal computer and use **RStudio** to normalize and perform statistical analysis between sample groups.